rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 ![Super Mario 64 JavaScript](sm64jsarchive.jpg)

-[SM64JSARCHIVE][sm64jsarchive] Source code available on the ([GitHub][sm64jsarchive-github], sm64jsarchive is a rewrite of the decompilation project of Super Mario 64 JavaScript as an actively maintained fork instead.
+[SM64JSARCHIVE][sm64jsarchive] is an actively maintained fork of [sm64js]: a decompilation project of Super Mario 64 to javaScript.
-The reason this was made as original sm64js's developers and admins / moderators got demotivated and fully left the project sm64jsarchive was made as an new reboot of sm64js.
+Its source code is available on [GitHub][sm64jsarchive-github]

 The [backend server][sm64jsarchive-server] has been finally been able to start after 10 long months and is now live to <https://mmo.sm64jsarchive.com>